Embedding-based Music Emotion Recognition Using Composite Loss: Related work

+In this paper, we propose a new bidirectional MER approach able to perform either M2E and E2M based on projecting music samples and associated emotions in proximity in two embeddings spaces.
+Unlike Deng {\it et al.}, our approach can directly perform E2M without relying on a M2E system.

-\textbf{E2M: } E2M has not been explored as extensively as M2E in the literature.
-Kuo {\it et al.}~\cite{Kuo_E2M_graph} developed a model for emotion-based film-music recommendation using a Music Affinity Graph which represents the relationship between the corresponding acoustic features and query emotions.
-Ruxanda {\it et al.}~\cite{Ruxanda_E2M_reg} developed an algorithm for dimensionality reduction of emotion-related acoustic features to effectively identify high-dimensional audio features from emotion.
-Deng {\it et al.}~\cite{Deng_E2M_reg_recommend} proposed an E2M approach based on the assumption that emotions expressed in music listened to in the past have an influence on the user in the present.
-Yang {\it et al.}~\cite{Yang_E2M_MrEmo_reg} developed an emotion-based music recognition system by extending M2E regression approaches.
-It firstly collects the arousal and valence predicted by a M2E model, and then identifies music samples by calculating distances between collected emotions and user's input emotion.
-One main reason for the scarcity of E2M research is that the existing acoustic features associated with emotions are high dimensional~\cite{Ruxanda_E2M_reg}, and thus not easy to predict directly from emotions using regression.
-In addition, the above-mentioned E2M approaches use raw emotional intensities to link music and emotion, and are therefore potentially affected by emotional uncertainty.
-Alternatively, our approach based on CCA and KL-divergence losses can take into account emotional uncertainty. \textbf{Cross-modal recognition: } Cross-modal recognition approaches using embedding have attracted much attention as a technique that can perform effective bidirectional recognition between different modalities (e.g., image, text and audio).
-Related to audio processing, some researchers explored cross-modal recognition between audio and image~\cite{Zeng_closs_S-DCCA_audio-image, Zeng_closs_TNN-C-CCA_audio-image} and the one between audio and text (lyrics)~\cite{Yu_closs_DCCA_audio-text}.
-But, to the best of our knowledge, no existing work addresses cross-modal recognition between audio and emotion except our previous study~\cite{CMR_takashima}, where MultiLayer Perceptrons (MLPs) based on CCA loss are used to compute music and emotion embeddings.
-This paper is an extension of our previous study by adopting RNNs in addition to MLPs, devising a composite loss function that combines CCA and KL-divergence losses, and conducing significantly deeper analysis of experimental results.
+\textbf{Embedding-based recognition: } Approaches in this category have attracted much attention as techniques that can perform effective bidirectional recognition between different modalities (e.g., image, text and audio).
+When it comes to approaches involving audio modality, the most common investigations include embedding-based recognition between audio and image~\cite{Zeng_closs_S-DCCA_audio-image, Zeng_closs_TNN-C-CCA_audio-image}, between audio and text (lyrics)~\cite{Yu_closs_DCCA_audio-text, won2021-text}, or even between all three of image, audio and text \cite{shang2021}.
+Some attempts have also focused on extracting meaningful embeddings from music meta-data (e.g. genre, instrument, mood/theme) and playlist information \cite{ferraro2021}.
+However to the best of our knowledge, no existing work addresses embedding-based recognition between audio and emotion except our previous study~\cite{CMR_takashima}, where MLPs trained with the CCA loss are used to compute embeddings of music samples and emotions.
+This paper is an extension of our previous study by adopting RNNs in addition to MLPs, devising a composite loss that combines the CCA and KL-divergence losses, and conducing significantly deeper analysis of experimental results.